 Prerequisite(s): BOAH 2409 Organizational Behavior.
-The 3-credit BOAH 2401 Organizational Behavior course satisfies the prerequisite requirement for this course.
 See 'Special considerations' section for enrollment information.
-Description:

 This is the first half of a two-part course on negotiations, teamwork, and change.
 This course will introduce you to effective techniques for negotiating and collaborative decision making in dyads, as well as in groups.
 It will further cover the methods for negotiating, facilitating, and leading change in organizational contexts.
 This is an experiential course and you will be involved directly in negotiating, leveraging team dynamics, and facilitating change in a range of contexts.
 These experiences will involve a host of tangible and not-so-tangible outcomes, ranging from monetary terms and conditions to matters of goodwill, trust, and information-sharing.
 Because this is an experiential course involving collaborative exercises, class attendance is critical and students must commit to attend all parts of the course to obtain course credit.